You weren't well or really ill yet either;

 Email Poem |

-Analysis and Comments on The Embrace
+Comments, Analysis, and Meaning on The Embrace

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem The Embrace here.